poddus/cooking/banana_bread.md

 ============

 This recipe is flexible.
-* Flour can be partially subsituted with nut flour (almond, hazelnut, etc.)
+* Flour can be partially subsituted with nut flour (almond, hazelnut, etc.) for a richer texture.
+I recommend replacing 100 g of the flour.
 * Butter can be subsituted with coconut oil, or nut butter.

 Ingredients